ZahidChandio/SuperMarketManagementSystem/README.md

-# SuperMarketManagementSystem
+# Supermarket Management System
 A Java based GUI Management System for a Supermarket implemented using Object-Oriented Programming concepts and File Handling.
+Developed using NetBeans and JDK 19.
 ### Admin Credentials
 UID: Group1 <br />
 Password: Project